Skip to Main Content

 What does a 1st Assistant Director do in Korea?

-The 1st AD runs the set — managing the shooting schedule, coordinating all departments, and ensuring the director focuses on creative decisions.
-In Korea, the 1st AD also manages the rapid production tempo, coordinates with KOFIC for incentive compliance, and navigates Korea Heritage Service requirements for palace and temple locations.
+The 1st AD runs the set — managing the shooting schedule, setting up all departments, and making sure the director focuses on creative decisions.
+In Korea, the 1st AD also manages the rapid production tempo, sets up with KOFIC for incentive compliance, and navigates Korea Heritage Service needs for palace and temple locations.

 What's the difference between 1st and 2nd AD?